Wallet tags are returned through the

 Why does axiom-flash become axiom?

-axiom-flash is accepted for platform filtering, but identity responses normalize platform aliases so clients only need to handle the canonical axiom tag.Should I use identity.tags or the raw tags object?
+axiom-flash is accepted for platform filtering, but identity responses normalize platform aliases so clients only need to handle the canonical axiom tag.How does SNS interact with other labels?